Breakthrough

 Payment

 The Breakthrough artist will be paid £6,000 to fund their time and costs to develop their commission and attend the four support and development sessions.
-They’ll also receive a further budget of £1,500 to pay for six sessions with an industry mentor of their choice.

 More information